 Artwork & Animation:

 The artwork is, undoubtedly, the highlight of the show.
 The 90s anime art style but still keep the fluid animation that we see today.
 Honestly, the art was a breath of fresh air!
 While the art today is great a lot of it are beginning to look the same, merging into a mesh of colors and lines.
 The background art for Megalo Box is very gritty and has a lot of character to it.

-For an original anime and only 12 episodes there’s a lot going on with the cast of characters.
+For an original anime and only 12 episodes, there’s a lot going on with the cast of characters.
 The character development is proportional between all the characters.
-The side characters got just enough development to stay relevant and interesting while our main cast, that got the bulk of it, are multilayered and complex, making them genuine and unpredictable.
+The side characters got just enough development to stay relevant and interesting while our main cast, that got the bulk of it, is multilayered and complex, making them genuine and unpredictable.